lukeorth/lugo/lugo/content/posts/maze-generation.md

 ### Shiffman's Design

-In his example, Shiffman used a JavaScript array with four boolean values to represent the walls of a cell.
+Shiffman used an array with four boolean values to represent the four walls of a cell.

 {{< highlight javascript >}}
 walls = [true, true, true, true]    // top, right, bottom, left